SinanTang/MIT600/README.md

 # MIT_Intro_Python
-my exercises and problem set solutions for the MIT Intro to CS Python course
+my exercises and problem set solutions for the MIT600 - Intro to CS Python course (2008)